tensorflow/tensorflow/ci/official/README.md

 #   variables in between script executions.
 To forcibly remove the
 #   container and start fresh, run "docker rm -f tf".
 #
-# Docker is enabled by default.
+# Docker is enabled by default on Linux.
 You may disable it if you prefer:
 # echo >>$TFCI source ci/official/envs/local_nodocker

 # Finally: Run your script of choice.